joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 >Romans 1:16–17 (CSB) For I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, and also to the Greek.
 For in it the righteousness of God is revealed from faith to faith, just as it is written: The righteous will live by faith.

 - **Romans 1:18-32 The Depravity of Man** - Paul blatantly states we need the gospel because of our own depravity.
-And if you want to a gut puncher, read verses 18 all the way to verse 32.
+And if you want to a gut puncher, read the laundry list of sins starting at verse 18 all the way through but then consider the final point:

 >Romans 1:32 (CSB) Although they know God’s just sentence—that those who practice such things deserve to die—they not only do them, but even applaud others who practice them.

-- **Romans 2 God gives law**
+Consider the state of our world today--the celebration of depravity and wickedness.
+And then consider are our greatest need for a great God and Savior.

+- **Romans 2 God either gives the law to the Jews or gives conscience to the Gentiles.
+We all know what is right and wrong at a basic level.
+No one has an excuse in the sight of God**
 - **Romans 3 No one is righteous.
 No not one.**
-- **Romans 3:21-26 we are justified freely by his grace-saints of the OT and NT alike**
+- **Romans 3:21-26 We have fallen short of the glory of God but righteousness of God is through faith for those who believe and therefore, we are justified freely by his grace through the redemption that can only be found in the one, Jesus Christ**
-- **Romans 3:27-31 The law does not save us**
+- **Romans 3:27-31 The law does not save us because it can't save us**
-- **Romans 4:1-8 We do not put God into our debt**
+- **Romans 4:1-8 We cannot do enough good things to put God into our debt so he has to save us** God does not have to save anybody.
+But he alone is willing and able to save his people.
-- **Romans 4:9-25 We are saved by faith alone**
+- **Romans 4:9-25 Simply sum it up: we are saved by faith alone**

 Then our passage today is in the context of all of that with one more passage: